Ayush-kj/Chatroom-Application/README.md

 ## Conclusion
 This **Chatroom Application** is a basic implementation of a real-time messaging system using **C++**, **socket programming**, and **multi-threading**.
 It can be extended with additional features such as encryption, user authentication, and more advanced messaging functionalities.
 ```

-### Instructions to Use:
-- Copy this code and save it in a file named `README.md` in your project directory.
-- Push the changes to your GitHub repository, and this file will appear as the documentation for your project.

-This README provides detailed information about the project and how to run it, making it easy for others to understand and use your chatroom application.